smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 #### Limited Character List
 You can modify the keyboard to enable only some characters by changing the keyboard configuration's `limitedCharacterList`.
-For example, you can enable ony "a", "b" , and "c" on the keyboard.
+For example, you can enable only "a", "b" , and "c" on the keyboard.
 All other characters will be greyed out (disabled).
 !@

 @![android, javaSE, javaEE]